SGSVertigo/vertigo-instructions/vertigo_blog.md

 # A new type of analysis

 There’s been a bit of a hiatus in my Vertigo activities of late due to unexpected changes to my role at school.
-I am back now, and very keen to pick-up where I left off; getting more students enjoying the opportunity the Vertigo project offers.
+I am back now, and very keen to pick-up where I left off, getting more students enjoying the opportunities the Vertigo project offers.

-We’ve received some very generous additional support from the ERAF which means we’re aiming to have 20 more Vertigo units out in schools by the middle of next year.
+We’ve received some additional support from the ERAF and are we’re aiming to have 20 more Vertigo units out in schools by the middle of next year.
 More on those units to come.

 For now, I offer a different type of analysis that may be of interest.